bvibber/aotjs/readme.md

 encoded at every check site.
 Alternately could right-shift by 48 and compare against smaller constants, but that's probably an extra clock cycle vs extra bytes in the binary.

+# Tagged pointers

+Instead of NaN boxing, I'm going with pointer-size words and a low-bit tag to indicate 31-bit integer values.
+This is more similar to what the native Wasm garbage collection proposal provides, and will make it easier to move over in the future.

+* Values are native pointer size (32 bit in wasm32, 64 bit on native testing)
+* If the lowest bit is 0, it's interpreted as a pointer.
+* If the lowest bit is 1, it's interpreted as an int32 and shifted right by one

+This means most common integers can be represented directly in the value, but larger ints and double-precision floats won't fit -- they must be boxed in a heap type, which is relatively inefficient.

+The other JS types -- undefined, null, boolean, etc -- are represented as objects, with well-known singleton values that can be bit-compared without allocating extra instances.

+In the Wasm GC spec, the tagged ints would be the 'int31ref' type, while others are references to objects.

+Downside is that floating-point math may be sslloowweerr due to need to allocate and destroy lots of tiny objects.
+Upside is that this is not expected to be a primary use case in terms of needing super-high performance.

 # Naive implementation